 From here, you can continue using a mortar and pestle to combine all ingredients one by one into a smooth paste.
 If your mortar isn’t large enough, crush each ingredient separately and combine in a mixing bowl.

 Begin by adding the curry powder, garlic, and shallots to the spices and mash until smooth.
-Add the chilis, ginger, lemongrass, turmeric, and salt, pounding between each addition.
-Finally, add the honey, fish sauce, and oil, and stir to combine.
+Add the chilis, ginger, lemongrass, turmeric, and Infused Habanero Salt, pounding between each addition.
+Finally, add the Raw Honey, fish sauce, and oil, and stir to combine.

 Or, place crushed spices, roasted garlic, shallots, and remaining ingredients in a food processor and blend until a smooth paste forms.

 For both methods, adjust seasoning to taste and add oil or water by the teaspoon if the paste looks too dry.

 Store pastes in an airtight container in the refrigerator for up to 10 days or spoon into ice cube tray and freeze.
 Once frozen, place the cubes in a freezer-safe container and store for up to 3 months.
 Cubes can be used directly from the freezer when cooking or thaw in the refrigerator the night before use.